 And in the spirit of rewarding site visitors, Lombardi is very clear on 24×7’s mission.

 “We don’t aspire to be a news breaking entity.
-The value of that has diminished significantly with the advent of the internet, social media and hand held devices that deliver such news instantly.
+The value of that has diminished significantly with the advent of the internet, social media and hand held devices that deliver such news instantaneously.
 What we’ve chosen to do is take the news, distill it and then opine on it from the perspective of an intelligent fan.”

 When you are a fan it’s a bit easier to understand what fans want and Ravens24x7.com’s 48% annual growth since its inception suggests that they are dialed in to their audience.